fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Pipelines/CERTOMICS-Pipeline/index.md

 CAR construct, enabling assessment of read distribution and sequencing protocol performance (5' or 3'), as well as absolute read counts per sample to evaluate transgene expression levels.
-Additionally, a comparison of kallisto- based estimated counts to alternative CAR isoforms can be included, serving as negative or internal controls to assess detection specificity.
+Additionally, an optional validation step can be performed to conrm correct CAR construct identity by comparison to alternative CAR constructs, serving as internal controls to assess detection specicity.
  - Count-level metrics provide biological insights by quantifying CAR-positive cell frequencies at different immune cell populations.
 This allows the assessment of